CosmosContracts/testnets/uni/MONETA_PATCH_UPGRADE.md

 ## v2.1.0 Patch

 Mainnet validators will be familiar with this one.
+We're going to update the testnet so that it's on the same patched version of the binary as mainnet.
+This will allow smart contract authors and teams to verify their code is working before deploying to mainnet.

 The upgrade is scheduled for block `1204000`, which should be about _6PM UTC on Friday 7th January 2022_.